How Bad Credit Can Affect Your Dating Life

 There are lots of ways that you can negatively affect your dating life.
 Poor hygiene for one, or an insistence on recapping the entirety of Babylon 5 during your first dates.
 (That’s fifth date material at the earliest.)

 And the same goes for your financial life: There are lots of ways to screw it up.
-You could rack up excessive credit card debt, fail to pay your bills on time, and forego savings, leaving you reliant on short-term bad credit loans (like payday loans and cash advances) when things get tough.
+You could rack up excessive credit card debt, fail to pay your bills on time, and forego savings, leaving you with few choices when things get tough.

 And as it turns out, screwing up your financial life and screwing up your dating life could be pretty closely connected: The kinds of behaviors that lower your credit score can also lower your romantic Q score.